 - Useful tips for conducting business in Europe

 European Order for Payment procedure

-- To start a European order for payment procedure, you must fill in the standard form.
+- To initiate the European Order for Payment procedure, you must fill in the standard form.
 This form is available in all official languages of the European Union.

 - The completed form must then be sent to the court with the supporting documents.

-- The court will send the form to the debtor.
-The debtor is given 30 days to respond if they disagree with the claim.
+- The court will send the form to the debtor, who has 30 days to respond.

-- Has the debtor disputed the claim?
-Then the European Payment Order procedure will stop, and another legal procedure will have to be started.
+- If the debtor disputes the claim, then the European Order of Payment will be stopped.
+Other legal proceedings will have to be considered.

-- If your debtor fails to comply with the judgment of the court, then a bailiff in your debtor's country must be called in to enforce the court's judgment.
+- If your debtor fails to comply with the court's verdict, then a bailiff in your debtor's country can be hired to enforce the court's judgment.